flybywiresim/docs/docs/start/reported-issues.md

     ![content manager image](https://media.discordapp.net/attachments/828975068947939368/870365130335088660/unknown.png?width=1440&height=123)

     Uninstall it and restart the sim.
-Reinstall development verison from our installer.
+Reinstall development version from our installer.

     <sub> You may install Stable v0.6.3 for compatibility.
 We recommend staying on development.